What Is Nocardiosis?

 The skin is the second most commonly affected area.
 If your skin becomes infected with Nocardia bacteria, you may experience:

 - swollen lymph nodes

-Though less common, Nocardia infection can infect other part of the body and cause varying symptoms, such as:
+In some cases, the infection can spread to other parts of the body and cause varying symptoms.

-If you develop an abscess due to Nocardia infection, your doctor may recommend surgery to drain it.
+If you develop an abscess due to this infection, your doctor may recommend surgery to drain it.

-A number of complications can arise from nocardiosis; these too will depend on the location of the infection.
-Complications may include:
+A number of complications can arise from this infection.
+These vary depending on the area of the body that has become infected: